isabella232/share-securely-website/README.md

-# evitt-website
+# share-securely-website
-Landing page for Evitt
+Landing page for Share Securely project

 ## Building the project
 When making changes to any SCSS files, you will need to rebuild the project: